-Simplify user-based permission management for everyone in your organization with AWS Single Sign-On (SSO) and your Active Directory.
+Simplify user-based permission management for everyone in your organization with AWS IAM Identity Center (successor to AWS SSO) and your Active Directory.
 You can apply least-privilege practices by creating custom permissions for job categories.
 You can also control access to AWS services by applying service control policies (SCPs) to users, accounts, or OUs.

 Efficiently provision resources across accounts